HP Service Virtualization

 Document Release Date: June 2015

-This section provides an overview of the features that were introduced or enhanced in HP Service Virtualization.
-For additional details, see the HP Service Virtualization User Guide, or the Help Center within the application.
+This What's New provides an overview of the features that were introduced or enhanced in HP Service Virtualization versions 3.x.

 Protocol and virtualization enhancements